Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-\textbf{Different pre-trained backbones. } Since the proposed \textit{HETMM} only utilizes the pre-trained parameters of WResNet101 \cite{wresnet} without training and finetuning, its outperformance may be entirely coincidental.
-Thus we conduct the quantitative comparison to evaluate the performance of \textit{HETMM} over different pre-trained backbones.
-There are three types of pre-trained backbones: ResNet \cite{resnet}, ResNeXt \cite{resnext} and WResNet \cite{wresnet}, are selected in this experiment.
-As shown in Table \ref{table:backbones}, \textit{HETMM} keeps superior performance over all the selected pre-trained networks, which indicates \textit{HETMM} is not confined to the specific network architectures.
-These results explain that \textit{HETMM} has good robustness against different pre-trained backbones, which applies to various situations.
+\tb{Different pre-trained backbones.} Since the proposed \ti{ATMM} only utilizes the pre-trained parameters of WResNet101 \cite{wresnet} without training and finetuning, its outperformance may be entirely coincidental.
+To address this concern, we conduct the quantitative comparison to evaluate the performance of \ti{ATMM} over different pre-trained backbones, including three types of pre-trained backbones in the ResNet family: ResNet \cite{resnet}, ResNeXt \cite{resnext} and WResNet \cite{wresnet}; ``tiny'', ``small'', and ``base'' pre-trained models from the Swin Transformer \cite{swin} and its advanced version \cite{swinv2}; ViT-B/16 and ViT-L/16 based on the ViT architectures \cite{ViT}; and the ``tiny'', ``small'', ``base'', and ``large'' pre-trained models of ConvNeXt-based architectures \cite{convnext}. \textit{Note}, for ResNet-, Swin-, and ConvNeXt-based backbones, we select the hierarchical features to build the query and template set.
+For ViT-based backbones, we resize the images into $224\times224$ and select the features at the final layer to build them.
+As shown in \Cref{table:backbones}, \ti{ATMM} performs well on ResNet- and Swin-based architectures, which can achieve comparable performance to the state-of-the-art methods exhibited in \Cref{table:IAD,table:PAL,table:PRO} using a light-weight model such as ResNet18 \cite{resnet} and Swin-T \cite{swin}.
+When using ViT- and ConvNeXt-based architectures, though \ti{ATMM} can achieve acceptable performance in image- and pixel-level AUROC, it struggles to localize the anomalies at a low false-positive rate, resulting in unsatisfactory \texttt{PRO} scores.
 Since the performance of WResNet101 is optimal for all the metrics, we employ WResNet101 for anomaly detection as default.

-\textbf{Different patch sizes. } We investigate the importance of spatial search areas in Sec \ref{sec:HAM} by evaluating changes in anomaly detection performance over different patch sizes in Eq. \ref{eq:PT}.
-To simplify the evaluations, we only change the patch sizes of hierarchical layer 1.
-Results in Figure \ref{fig:ps} show that the performance slightly improves with the increased patch sizes.
-As reported in PatchCore \cite{patchcore}, due to the easy-nominal example overwhelming, its performance first increases and then decreases with the elevated patch sizes.
-Hence, the consistent outperformance with the increased patch sizes indicates the proposed \textit{HETMM} eliminates the distraction of easy-nominal examples for template matching.
-Motivated by the results, we employ a relatively small patch size of $9$ corresponding to hierarchical layer 1 for lower time consumption.